A guide to managing remote teams and building a successful remote work culture

 Seamlessly track time you or your team is spending between a number of devices with Clockify - with a desktop app, browser extension or mobile.
 A recommended remote work tool for any team that simply wants to measure working hours.

-Toggl is a time-tracking software that makes improving your own productivity (as well as your remote workers) easy .
+Toggl is a time-tracking app that makes improving your own productivity (as well as your remote workers) easy .
 The time tracking tool is simple to use and enables you to easily analyse the time spent on projects, and makes remembering to count the time simple, thanks to its one-click reminder timers.

 The minimalist and uncomplicated style of Trello makes it a firm remote worker favourite.
 It is possible to consolidate and collaborate with different teams working on one project across different apps, including Google Drive, Dropbox, and Slack.
-One of our favourite remote work software!
+One of our favourite remote work app!

 Asana is also another popular tool used amongst distributed teams to help them manage projects, assign work to others and communicate about tasks and deadlines within the tool itself.